 is_close_zero [source]¶

-def is_close_zero(value: float, abs_tol = 1e-15) -> boolCheck if a given floating-point value is close to zero within a small tolerance.
+def is_close_zero(value: float, abs_tol: float = 1e-15) -> boolCheck if a given floating-point value is close to zero within a small tolerance.

 Parameters: